FunhouseAtelier/remix-v2-examples/06-deploying/06a-with-vercel/README.md

 ![Step 4 Illustration](images/step-4.png)

 5. Review the project configuration information and make any adjusments you want before initial deployment.
 Vercel should automatically recognize your repo as a Remix app, and that will be shown as the "Framework Preset".
 If you have environment variables for secrets that are not included in the repo, you can add them now by expanding the "> Environment Variables" and enterting the key value pairs.
-You can also select the entire contents of your envars file, like `.env`, and Vercel will automatically parse the text into the form fields for you.
+You can also copy the entire contents of your envars file, like `.env`, and paste it into the first form field, then Vercel will automatically parse the text and correctly enter all envars into the form fields for you.

 ![Step 5 Illustration](images/step-5.png)